 As to whether Squeaker is allergic to his litter you can test it by by switching litter types. click here for a write up on the cat flu.
 Keep me posted.
 Simba

-I recently rescued a kitten (on the side of the road).
-He is about 7 weeks old and has been with us since October.
+Hi Simba- I recently rescued a kitten (on the side of the road).
+He is about 7-weeks-old and has been with us since October.
 He was completely flea-infested, so I gave him a bath with flea shampoo.
 I also got him a kitten flea collar.
-He has been eating like there's no tomorrow and he is using the litter box regularly and seems to have no problems.
+He has been eating like there is no tomorrow and he is using the litter box regularly and seems to have no problems.
 However, he has been coughing the past couple of days and while he normally wants to be around me, he has been sleeping under the bed, in the closet etc.

-This is my first kitten and I'm nervous.
-Someone told me that when cats don’t feel well they tend to isolate themselves.
+This is my first kitten and I am nervous.
+Someone told me that when cats do not feel well they tend to isolate themselves.
 Could he be allergic to the flea collar> does he have a cold?
 Help!
 Jennifer

 Thank goodness for nice people like you.
 It sounds like the kitten is adjusting well.
 I would venture to guess that your kitten is sleeping in places that are warm and where he feels comfortable.
 Be sure to put a blanket or kitty bed for him so he can nap and feel comfy.